 Part one of the walk was from Oakland to Pardee Reservoir - where our water is stored before it’s piped to us.
 Part two of the walk went up to find the wild waters - where the water isn’t owned or controlled by humans, but instead runs free.

 While I had originally planned to backpack my way up, a herniated disc in my low spine last year has altered my plan.
 Instead, I walked with a daypack each day and had logistical support to bring my sleeping items and food resupply to me each night.
 Because of the support, the journey included many more people and word of the walk rippled out to even more people.
 Off and on, I had some company on the trail - other water walkers who felt called to join would come walk for a day or two and my dog, Petey, joined for parts of the journey.

 I asked permission from Corrina Gould, of the Chochenyo Ohlone people, to walk on her and her ancestors' land, and I asked permission of the indigenous people of the lands along the whole route.
 I also asked farmers and other landowners if I could walk across their private land.

 I walked in the heat of summer through the Delta and Central Valley.
 Most of my trip was walking in the 90s and a few days it got over 100 degrees.
 I truly learned how holy and life-sustaining water is.
 I got up before the sun to walk the bulk before the heat.
-I walked on trails, streets, highways, and swam across some river crossings.
+I walked on trails, streets, highways, and swam across river crossings.